 Step 6: Flush condensate drain lines

-High-efficiency furnaces drain many gallons of water per day while in heating cycle.
+High-efficiency gas furnaces drain many gallons of condensation water per day while in heating cycle.
 Safety switch will shut down heating system if drain line gets clogged.
 Locate condensate line cleanout and make sure it drains by filling it with a little water.
 Call furnace repair technicians if you unsure how to do it, or notice water leaking from your heater.

 Those pipes should have clean screen mesh covers.
 If ice is clogging one of the pipes, you have a bigger problem somewhere in the system.

 Call EMCO Tech now and have professional technician service HVAC system.
 215-366-1001 for fast affordable HVAC Service in Philadelphia area

 EMCO Tech Heating & Cooling provides maintenance, repair, and replacement on different types of ducted heaters:

 Check our Preseason Heater Tune-Up Offers.
 Check EMCO Tech Heating and Cooling Google reviews and Contact us with confidence if you need help.
 Check out our Willow Grove furnace page.

 Learn about possible reasons your heater is blowing cold air here.